JaneRENDATA/chatbot-experiment/README.md

 pnpm dev
 ```

+Following this, you can open `http://localhost:3000` in your browser.

 If you want to install the `@nestjs/config` package.
 In the root of your directory, you can run:

 ```sh